smileart/omg/README.md

 This set of scripts is distributed with the hope of being useful, but is provided AS IS with ABSOLUTELY NO WARRANTY!

+Moreover, I think you shouldn't and probably not going to use it as it is.
+The best way to make it useful for yourself is to sneak a snippet of code here and there or to get inspired by some key bindings/aliases/tools/functions/technics being used and make use of them in your own dotfiles configuration.
+Also I hope some things in this README file also could be used as a reference/memo for those of you who like myself always tend to forget this and that while using just a small bit of all this goodness.
+Anyway, tanks for coming by ;)

 What
 ===============